unixorn/awesome-zsh-plugins/README.md

 * [zedzsh](https://github.com/eendroroy/zed-zsh) - A simple wrapper for [z](https://github.com/rupa/z) to install as zsh plugin.
 * [zero](https://github.com/arlimus/zero.zsh) - Zero is both a plugin and a theme.
 See the github page for installation details.
 * [zgdbm](https://github.com/zdharma/zgdbm) - Adds GDBM as a plugin.
+* [zgen-compinit-tweak](https://github.com/seletskiy/zsh-zgen-compinit-tweak) - Make compinit run only once after all loading is done by zgen.
 * [zinfo_line](https://github.com/kmhjs/zinfo_line) - Makes more information available to ZSH themes.
 * [zredis](https://github.com/zdharma/zredis) - Adds Redis database support, with `database_key` <-> `shell_variable` binding.
 Supports all data types.
 * [zshmarks](https://github.com/jocelynmallon/zshmarks) - A port of Bashmarks (by Todd Werth), a simple command line bookmarking plugin, for oh-my-zsh.